MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Animals/index3.md

 # AH SDD - Animals Part 3

-A collection class has been design to help keep the Animal objects together.
+A collection class is needed to help keep the Animal objects together.

 ## Design